GuyBaele/SpreadGL/README.md

 "npm audit fix --force"

 3. Mapbox Token\
-As Kepler.gl is built on top of Mapbox, you need to get a mapbox account and an access token at mapbox.com.\
-My own access token was already embedded in App.js.
+As Kepler.gl is built on top of Mapbox, you need to get a mapbox account and an access token at mapbox.com.
+My own access token is already embedded in App.js.
 Feel free to replace it.

 4. Start\
 "npm start"